 Adaptability distinguishes leaders who merely survive change from those who accelerate through it.
 Pryor Learning offers several courses in change management, including Leading Change in the Workplace and How to Manage, Train, and Motivate the Change-Resistant Employee.

 Developing leadership at the executive level requires intentional planning and structure.
 While experience remains invaluable, it alone does not guarantee growth.
-Below are eight proven strategies for building capability at the highest levels.
+Below are eight proven leadership development strategies for building capability at the highest levels.

 Executive leadership is not a finished product, but a lifelong endeavor.